emilyhunt/ocelot/README.md

 ```

-For now, you can also cite [Hunt & Reffert 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...646A.104H/abstract), which was the paper for which development of this module began:
+You can also cite [Hunt & Reffert 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...646A.104H/abstract), which was the paper for which development of this module began:

 ```
 @ARTICLE{2021A&A...646A.104H,